-Boatswains are the Canadian Forces seamanship specialists.
+Boatswains are the Forces seamanship specialists.
 They are responsible for the safe operation and maintenance of the ship’s rigging, shipboard cargo handling equipment, and small craft in enclosed waters.

 The range of their responsibilities and supervisory duties is wider than in most other sea occupations.
 Their primary responsibilities are to: